tigera-solutions/calicocloud-kaas-workshop-demo/modules/app-service-control.md

 2. Apply staged `default-deny` policy.

     >Staged `default-deny` policy is a good way of catching any traffic that is not explicitly allowed by a policy without explicitly blocking it.
+We only include `dev` and `hipstershop` namespace here as example, and you can add more namespace in `default-deny` policy when you moving to "zero-trust" day by day.

     ```bash
     kubectl apply -f demo/app-control/staged.default-deny.yaml